xtoshi999/SpinX-Web3-Casino-Game-Demo/README.md

 📫 Contact

-If you have any questions or would like a more customized app for specific use cases, please feel free to contact me at the contact information below.
+If you have any questions or would like a more customized app for specific use cases, please feel free to contact us at the contact information below.
 - E-Mail: hyperbuildx@adamglab.dev
 - Telegram: [@bettyjk_0915](https://t.me/bettyjk_0915)